theShim/Super-Schizo-Man-Official/ideas/story.md

 >- In a dungeon underground

-## Stage 2 - Desert?
+## Stage 2 - Desert/Sandy (mfing Almuj)?

-## Stage 3 - Mystic Forest?
+## Stage 3 - Mystic Forest? (how will it be different to grassy area?) (elves)

-## Stage 4 - Lava/Hell?
+## Stage 4 - Lava/Hell? (how will it be different to underworld?)

 ## Stage 5 - Underworld -> Heaven?

-## Stage 6 - Mirror Dimension / Something really abstract with graph equations and stuff?
+## Stage 6 - Mirror Dimension / Something really abstract with graph equations and stuff? (had a cool maths boss idea thing)

-## Stage 7 - ?
+## Stage 7 - tropical amazon temple (minecraft jungle temple ahh)

 ## Stage 8 - Final Lair (think of smthn cool)